Azure-Samples/active-directory-xamarin-native-v2/MauiApps.md

 # MAUI Sample Apps
 This file is readme for MAUI sample apps. **It currently supports only iOS, Android, and Windows platforms.**.
 A preview package has been published on NuGet.
-[Microsoft.Identity.Client 4.46.0-preview2]( https://www.nuget.org/packages/Microsoft.Identity.Client/4.46.0-preview2)
+[Microsoft.Identity.Client 4.47.0]( https://www.nuget.org/packages/Microsoft.Identity.Client/4.47.0)
-**Note:** This is a preview package and is subject to change at any time.

 ## Prerequisites
 To build and run the branch, it will require: